codebizarro/EasyIp/Readme.md

 Non-visual component, which encapsulate EasyIp protocol.

-It usually uses for comunication with factory automation systems based on FESTO IPC controllers.
+It usually uses for communication with factory automation systems based on FESTO IPC controllers.

 ***